kubernetes101/kubecon2022/README.md

 ## View Prometheus Dashboard

+Prometheus is a metrics collection and alerting tool.
+It records real time metrics in a time series database and is built using an HTTP pull model.

 - Click on the `ports` tab of the terminal window
 - Click on the `open in browser icon` on the Prometheus port (30000)
 - This will open Prometheus in a new browser tab